canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 $ git branch -d testing
 ```

+If you're coming from TFS, you noticed you need to move first to the branch you want to merge into.
+You merge from the destination branch, not from the source branch.

+Recently, I learned how to [move the previous visited branch]({% post_url 2020-11-26-PreviousBranchGit %}).
+Use `$ git checkout -`.

+### Branching model

 Git encourages working with branches.
+Git branches are cheap and light-weight.
 You can start to create branches per task or features.

 There is a convention for branch creation, [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/).
 It suggests feature, release and hotfix branches.

-> _If you're coming from TFS, you noticed you need to move first to the branch you want to merge into.
-You merge from the destination branch, not from the source branch._
+With Gitflow, you should have a _develop_ branch where everyday work happens.
+Every new task starts in a separate feature branch taken from _develop_.
+Once you're done with your task, you merge your feature branch back to _develop_.

 ## GitHub: Getting our code to the cloud